Friends of Mycenae Gardens Committee

 - Mark Barnes (Chair and secretary)

 - Jo Brodie

 - Hugo Darley (co-opted)

 - Gyda Jonsdottir (representing The Greenwich Steiner School)

 - Mark Johnson-Brown (representing Mycenae House Community Centre)

 What does being a committee member involve?

-- Firstly, committee members need to be proposed and elected at the AGM using the committee nomination form.
+- Firstly, committee members need to be proposed (by two other members) and elected at the AGM.
+Please use this link to the committee nomination form.
 If you stand as a potential committee member you need to be prepared to give a very brief statement at the AGM about why you would like to represent the group on the committee and about what skills and enthusiasms you can bring.
 The AGM is a friendly environment in which to do this so there is no need to feel nervous about this.

 - In addition to the AGM, committee members attend about 4 committee meetings a year to discuss issues that arise and to consider how to protect , sustain and improve the gardens.
 The group has a management plan, which was agreed by Greenwich Council and which underpins this work.

 - As a committee member you would support other colleagues on the committee in contributing to the aims and objectives of the friends group.
 The committee typically (and ideally) reflects a variety of enthusiasms and interests, and you may need to convince other committee members about the importance of a particular issue, or to take a step back from your own personal aims and motivations to make sure that all users of the gardens are fairly represented.

 - Committee members contribute different skills and experience, and each can play a different role but tasks may include: helping to coordinate volunteer events, identifying news items, researching information about plants or planting in the gardens, responding to emails received by the group and new membership requests, or supporting bids for funding to carry out the aims of the group.